top of page

 Role-play and Picture-based Tasks

-When the candidate and the examiner enter the room, the sheets for Role-play and Picture-based Tasks will be provided to both, and then 12 minutes will be given to prepare for these tasks.
-The candidate is allowed to take notes.
+When the candidate and the examiner enter the room, the Role-play and Picture-based Tasks sheets will be handed to the candidate, with a piece of paper to take notes.
+The examiner will receive the question sheets/booklets.
+Then 12 minutes will be given to prepare for these tasks.

 The task sheets will be set up on that day, following the instructions for the examiner issued by Pearson Edexcel.
 The candidate or the examiner will not know the themes for each task until the test day.